bhaskarspace/bhaskarspace.github.io/index.md

 ## About Me

 I am a Senior Research Fellow at the Department of Physics and Astronomy, National Institute of Technology, Rourkela, Odisha, currently pursuing my PhD in Theoretical Physics.
-I am working in the field of String Theory, focusing mainly on the application of the AdS/CFT Correspondence (Holography) to Quantum Chromodynamics (QCD).
-In my recent work I am studying QCD chaos by making use of a dynamical holographic model.
-I am also investigating the black hole phase transition in AdS space using Lyapunov exponents, which are primarily the diagnostic tools for chaos, thereby trying to bridge two different areas in Physics: Chaos and Black Hole Thermodynamics.
+I am working in String Theory, focusing mainly on applying the AdS/CFT Correspondence (Holography) to Quantum Chromodynamics (QCD).
+In my recent work, I studied QCD chaos using a dynamical holographic model.
+I am also investigating the black hole phase transition in AdS space using Lyapunov exponents, primarily the diagnostic tools for chaos, thereby trying to bridge two areas in Physics: Chaos and Black Hole Thermodynamics.

 ## Research Interests